AhmedGrati/Karpully-Backend/README.md

 ```

 where $MODE is in (test | prod | dev).<br> 4.
 To stop or restart the application
-you should just change the "--type=start", and fit it to your needs.
-5. In .env
+you should just change the "--type=start", and fit it to your needs.<br> 5.
+In
-file, the HOST key should have 'postgres' as value.
+.env file, the HOST key should have 'postgres' as value.

 #### _It should be noted that test implementation is not ready._